-The existing Regional Pedestrian Plan was first adopted by the RLTC in May 2004.
-The plan was later reformatted and published alongside the current Wellington Regional Land Transport Strategy (RLTS) in August 2007.
+The existing Regional Pedestrian Plan was adopted by the RLTC in May 2004.
+The plan was subsequently reformatted and published alongside the current Wellington Regional Land Transport Strategy (RLTS) in August 2007.
 The RLTS noted the need to review all implementation plans to ensure they are aligned with the strategic framework provided by the current RLTS.
 Review of the Regional Pedestrian Plan was signalled to take place in 2007/08.

-The plan has been reviewed with a technical/stakeholder group comprised of representatives from Greater Wellington, the region's Territorial Authorities (TAs), Transit New Zealand, Land Transport New Zealand, Ministry of Transport, Living Streets Aotearoa, Regional Public Health, Wellington Chamber of Commerce, Sport Wellington, Accident Compensation Corporation and New Zealand Police.
+The Regional Pedestrian (Walking) Plan has been reviewed with the assistance of a technical/stakeholder group comprised of representatives from Greater Wellington, the region's Territorial Authorities (TAs), Transit New Zealand, Land Transport New Zealand, Ministry of Transport, Living Streets Aotearoa, Regional Public Health, Wellington Chamber of Commerce, Automobile Association, Sport Wellington, Accident Compensation Corporation and New Zealand Police.

 The review process has involved two workshops.
-The first was to review the relevant background statistics and identify the key issues to be addressed (refer Attachment 2).
+The first was to review the relevant background statistics and identify the issues to be addressed (refer Attachment 2).
 The second workshop developed ideas for the walking action programme to address identified issues.
 A first draft plan was then circulated to the technical/stakeholder group for further input.